bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ---

-### Pets

-**Description**:

-Introduces pets with needs (hunger, boredom, thirst, health).
-Pets can also get sick over time.

-**Features**:

-- Pet need system (food, play, water).
-- Illness and recovery mechanics.

----

 ### In-depth Armors

 **Description**:

-Allows for comprehensive customization of armor, affecting player models, movement speed, jump height, and more.
+Offers deep customization for armors, including movement speed changes, jump height, resistances, and visual overlays.

-**Features**:

-- Movement modifiers (speed, jump, fall damage immunity).
-- Resistance percentages, radiation immunity, footstep sounds, visual overlays.
-- Full model-based customization.

 ---

 ### Marketplace

 **Description**:

-Establishes a global marketplace for player transactions.
+Establishes a global marketplace entity where players can list items for sale, buy items, and manage transactions.

-**Features**:

-- Global listing of items for sale.
-- Player-driven economy.

 ---

 ### Lockpicking

 **Description**:

-Introduces lockpicks to open locked doors.

-**Features**:

-- Lockpick mini-game or skill check.
-- Configurable success rates and door types.
+Adds a Fallout-style lockpick mini-game to open locked doors, with configurable difficulty and success rates.

 ---

 ### Phone

 **Description**:

-Adds mobile phones for direct messaging, simulating SMS communication.

-**Features**:

-- Private text messages between players.
-- Contact lists and conversation logs.
+Implements mobile phones for in-game private messaging (SMS) and an optional call system.

 ---

 ### Telephone

 **Description**:

-Adds payphones for making calls to other players.
+Adds payphones for public or private calls to other players; can be integrated with wiretapping.

-**Features**:

-- Public payphones with call costs or free usage.
-- Possible phone tapping or wiretapping integration.

 ---

-### Cellphone

-**Description**:

-Adds mobile phones that allow players to make calls and send messages to others.

-**Features**:

-- In-game call system.
-- Text messaging separate from “Phone” if desired.

----

 ### Radio

 **Description**:

-Introduces radios with configurable frequencies for communication via text or voice.
+Provides radios with multiple frequencies for text or voice communication.

-**Features**:

-- Multi-frequency system.
-- Team/faction-based channels.

 ---

 ### Jukeboxes

 **Description**:

-Provides jukeboxes that play music from a web server.
+Allows environment-wide music playback using a configured library on a web server.

-**Features**:

-- Customizable music libraries.
-- Shared environment audio.

 ---

 ### Typewriter

 **Description**:

-Adds a typewriter for creating items that link to Google Docs.

-**Features**:

-- Printable in-game notes or documents with a real-world doc link.
-- Potential for roleplay “newspapers,” “letters,” etc.
+Enables creation of in-game notes or documents linking to external Google Docs.
+Perfect for newspapers or official letters.

 ---

 ### Fishing

 **Description**:

-Introduces fishing with configurable rarity settings.

-**Features**:

-- Customizable catches (items, trash, money).
-- “Sweet spot” mechanic for precise success.
-- Easily extendable with new items/probabilities.
+Lets players fish for items, trash, or money based on a configurable rarity system.
+Includes a “sweet spot” mechanic for timing.

 **Video**: